Classification of two-term tilting complexes over Brauer graph algebras: Introduction

 A symmetric algebra is said to be tilting-discrete if the set of $n$-term tilting complexes is finite for any natural number $n$.
 In such a case, the algebra will be tilting-connected.
 This notion is introduced in \cite{A} in order to find a more computable approach to determine tilting-connectedness.
 To see if this approach can be successful for non-representation-finite non-local symmetric algebras, we use the Brauer graph algebras as a testing ground.
 We remark here that the tilting-discreteness, along with its applications, of the preprojective algebras is also studied in a parallel work of the second author and Mizuno \cite{AM}.

-The representation-finite Brauer graph algebras (the Brauer tree algebras) was discovered by Brauer in the forties during the dawn of modular representations of finite groups.
-The generalisation - Brauer graph algebras - is the main subject of interest in this paper.
-The Brauer graph algebras are tame symmetric algebras which are arguably the easiest class of symmetric algebras that one can play with.
+The representation-finite Brauer graph algebras (the Brauer tree algebras) were discovered by Brauer in the forties during the dawn of modular representations of finite groups.
+In this article, we focus on their generalisation called the Brauer graph algebras.
+These algebras are tame symmetric algebras which are arguably the easiest class of symmetric algebras that one can play with.
 This is because the structure of such an algebra is encoded entirely in a simple combinatorial object, called the Brauer graph.
 It often turns out that one can replace many algebraic and homological calculations into simple combinatorial games on the Brauer graph.
-These results in turn would give inspirations to develop techniques and theories for larger classes of algebras, such as group algebras or tame symmetric algebras.
-We hope to apply this philosophy to flourish the notions of tilting-connectedness and tilting-discreteness.
+These results in turn would inspire further development in the techniques and theories for larger classes of algebras, such as group algebras or tame symmetric algebras.

 The first homological calculation which will be turned into pure combinatorics is the determination of two-term (pre)tilting complexes (Theorem \ref{mainbij}).
 Since the combinatorics is entirely new, we avoid giving the statement of the theorem here.
-For readers with no knowledge about Brauer graphs, we briefly remind that a Brauer graph is a graph with an ordering of edges around each vertex, and a positive number called multiplicity associated to each vertex.
+For readers with no knowledge about Brauer graphs, we briefly recall that a Brauer graph is a graph with a cyclic ordering of the edges around each vertex, and a positive number called multiplicity associated to each vertex.
 Forgetting the multiplicities, one obtains an orientable ribbon graph (or fatgraph) - a combinatorial object which appears in many other areas of mathematics, such as dessin d'enfants, Teichm\"{u}ller and moduli space of curves, homological mirror symmetry, etc.

 Our second result is the classification of tilting-discrete Brauer graph algebras.
 We achieve this by using the ``two-term combinatorics" and the tilting mutation theory for Brauer graph algebras.
-Since most of the tilting-discrete Brauer graph algebras are neither representation-finite nor local, we have a new class of tilting-connected symmetric algebras.
+Since most of the tilting-discrete Brauer graph algebras are neither representation-finite nor local, we have obtained new classes of tilting-connected symmetric algebras.

 \begin{theorem} Let $\G$ be a Brauer graph, and $\Lambda_\G$ its associated Brauer graph algebra. \begin{enumerate}[(1)] \item (Proposition \ref{2tilt}) The partially ordered set of basic two-term tilting complexes of $\Lambda_\G$ is isomorphic to that of $\Lambda_{\G'}$ if $\G$ and $\G'$ have the same underlying ribbon graph.